 This post may contain affiliate links.

 A little, quiet town with a small airport which was one of the reasons we really liked this place.
 On the shore, you can find a huge wrecked ship, and the airport is just behind it.
 You can go to the beach and observe planes landing and taking off behind that ship and very close above your head.
 The best airport view we ever had!

 Otherwise, besides the airport, we haven’t seen any foreigners and the settlement is hours away from the touristy places.
-We attracted a lot of attention, especially from the kids, who loved to follow us everywhere and talked with us with their absolutely basic English.
+We attracted a lot of attention, especially from the kids, who loved to follow us everywhere and talked with us using their absolutely basic English skills.
 The most common conversation was the ‘Hello Mister, I am xz.
 I am 6 years old.
 What is your name?”.
 The second most common phrase we heard was the “Mister and Miss Grapher“… Probably we took way too many pictures.
-Karol still calls me as Miss Grapher.
+Karol still calls me Miss Grapher.

-We went to see dragons!
-The komodo dragons!
+We went to see the dragons!
+The Komodo dragons!
 We took a 3-day boat trip to the Komodo National Park to Komodo and Rinca Islands.
 The dragons are the world’s largest lizards and can be as huge as 2.5 meters long and 70 kg in weight!
 Would you like to know more about the visit?
-We wrote more about the animals and how to get there in the linked post, so check it out!
+We wrote more about the animals and how to get there in the linked post, so don’t forget to read it!

 Probably you know about this famous coffee, but for me, as a non-coffee-drinker, it was a total surprise, so I will summarize it to those who are in the same shoes as me.